 User fees are charged to residential, commercial, and industrial customers for the collection and treatment of wastewater.
 Wastewater fees for residential customers are based upon a flat amount and are charged regardless of use.
-With rates remaining steady there is a decrease of 13.5% or \$13M from the \$15M of estimated revenues from the prior year.
+With rates remaining steady, there was an increase of 13% or \$15.7M from the \$13M of estimated revenues from the prior year.